House of X #5: Hickman gets right to the point here: resurrection.

 All in all, it's now pretty clear where Hickman is going.
 Charles and Magneto have their relatively secure mutant state with an enviable amount of resources.
 I wonder how it'll all go wrong.

-The Weatherman #4: Holy shit.
+The Weatherman, Vol. 2 #4: Holy shit.
 Man, LeHeup really kicks it up a notch here.

 First, he foreshadows Ian Black's return when Cross has Nathan practice firing a gun.
 After Nathan misses numerous times, he "freeballs" it, firing dramatically and randomly.
 It looks like he accidentally hit the target once, but when the Marshall takes a look at it later it turns out Nathan hit it in the same place all five times.
 Ruh-roh.

-The team then makes its way to the arctic research station, called Syngen Station, where Nathan accidentally releases an experiment, separating him from Cross and Dr. Argus as they all flee the rampaging monster.
-When she and Dr. Argus arrive at Nyseth's office, Cross is surprised that Kestrel and her goons are there.
+The team then makes its way to Syngen Station in the Arctic, where Nathan accidentally releases an experiment, separating him from Cross and Dr. Argus as they all flee the rampaging monster.
+When she and Dr. Argus arrive at Dr. Nyseth's office, Cross is surprised that Kestrel and her goons are there.
 (We later learn that they dug up Nyseth's corpse to gain access.
 Heh.)
 Nathan flees Kestrel's troops, stumbling across his memory drive.
 As the goons arrive, he disappears into the air vent and the goons take anything that looks important -- including Ian's memory drive -- with them.
 The ships depart with everyone but Nathan.
 Suddenly Ian Black emerges, noting that it's the first time that Nathan's been alone.
 At his urging, Nathan leaves behind his gun and walks towards the biophagus horde approaching him to give it "justice."

 We then move to Skyborough, which we learn is where Kestrel and the survivors live.
 It's an invisible floating station above New York City originally created as a prison but then as public housing, "a floating favela of the poor and the powerless."
-Now, it's all that remains of the American people.
+Now it's all that remains of the American people.
 Cross tells Kestrel that they're just searching for Black's memory to prevent what happened to them from happening to Mars.
-But, Kestrel points out the enormous furnaces the "Solar Council" has been dropping on Earth to elevate its temperature to the point where the virus will die -- they'll also kill the survivors, but Earth can be recolonized.
-Cross begs for her to help save billions of innocent people, and Kestrel pulls a knife on her, telling her that she'd slaughter them all with her bare hands if it saved just one of her people.
+But Kestrel points out the enormous furnaces the "Solar Council" has been dropping on Earth to elevate its temperature to the point where the virus will die -- they'll kill the survivors, but Earth can be recolonized.
+(I guess that's what the lobbyist meant in issue #1.)
+Cross begs for Kestrel to help her save billions of innocent people, and Kestrel pulls a knife on her, telling her that she'd slaughter them all with her bare hands if it saved just one of her people.
 Understandably, she says that they've suffered enough.
 Kestrel then informs Cross that she'll be on the surface transport the next day.

 Meanwhile, elsewhere on Skyborough, someone recruits the kid from issue #1 whose father too his place for the Sword of God to help "end the tyranny of human life."
 Then, a shuttle from Syngen Station arrives, but it isn't cleared to land.
 It does so anyway, and the troops go to meet it.
 A trooper like them emerges -- and then detonates himself.
 It turns out he's a biophagus...and it's Nathan.
 Dun-dun-DUN!